100. Sunderland 1-3 Charlton Athletic, 01/02/2003

-Up to this point the Merseyside derby had mostly been remembered as a 'friendly' one - albeit with the most red cards in Premier League history.
+Up to this point the Merseyside derby had mostly been remembered as a 'friendly' one – albeit with the most red cards in Premier League history (it works, honestly).
 This, though, blew all of that out the water.
 In a game where both sides were reeled in from holding the lead, this classic showdown at Goodison Park was remembered for all the right reasons.

 That's how it remained until the 72nd minute, in fact, when the hosts restored parity through Romelu Lukaku's well-placed sidefoot.
-Ten minutes later the Chelsea loanee had done it again, this time thumping home a header from Mirallas' corner to put Everton ahead for the first time.
-But the Toffees would be denied a famous win over their city rivals at the death.
+Ten minutes later the Chelsea loanee had done it again, this time thumping home a header from Mirallas's corner to put Everton ahead for the first time.
+But the Toffees would be denied a famous win over their city rivals late on.
 Daniel Sturridge had netted in eight of Liverpool's first 11 games of the season, and the England man was there again when his side needed him to flick home a brilliant Steven Gerrard free-kick one minute from time.
 JB

 Four goals inside the first 25 minutes, and another at the death – this one had everything to keep bums off Anfield seats.
 Unfortunately for Arsenal, though, this was a bad night that exhibited both the best and worst of striker Olivier Giroud.
 Though the Frenchman had first equalised and then put the Gunners ahead, inbetween he also somehow managed to divert an effort at an open goal backwards.